GSSoC24/Postman-Challenge/campus-ambassador.md

 ---
 layout: default
 ---
-# Postman CA - Guide

 # Attention Campus Ambassadors!

-## We have some exciting rewards for you as part of our CA campaign:
+We have some exciting rewards for you as part of our CA campaign:

 - **Earn 50 points for each completed certificate.**
 - **Special Offer**: Bring in 50 participants to complete the Postman Challenge and receive: